aalbacetef/ssh-helper/README.md

 # SSH Helper

-A tool to help you manage your ssh hosts, making it easily to both quickly list your current hosts, as well as quickly generate new hosts.
+A tool to help you manage your ssh hosts, making it easy to both quickly list your current hosts, as well as quickly generate new hosts.

 ## Examples